Skip to main content

 └── ...

-See Snapshot data format for details on the partition structure and how to keep your copy up to date.
+See Snapshot data format for the full entity list, the partition structure, and how to keep your copy up to date.

-If you only need one entity type, specify the prefix:
+If you only need one format, sync its prefix:

 Alternatives to local download